NFL teams, predictions for week 17: the Steelers take the wild card of the Titans; Cowboys sneak in the playoffs

 Sunday, 1 p.m.
 ET, Fox

-Depending on the outcome of this week's Monday night game, the Packers against the Lions in Week 17 will be motivated to secure a first-round goodbye (and possibly a local field advantage in the NFC playoffs) or win the NFC North.
+After their victory on Monday night, the Packers against the Lions in Week 17 will be motivated to secure a first-round goodbye (and possibly a home advantage in the NFC playoffs).
 Detroit, on the other hand, is at a loss of making a selection in the top three in the 2020 NFL Draft.
 There will be no spoilers for any of the teams.

 Collect: Packers 27, Lions 13